SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 *You got this!*

-Moments later Rainbow answered the door with a smile.
+Moments later, Rainbow answered the door with a smile.
 "Hi."

 Fluttershy smiled.
 "Hello, I'm here for breakfast."